 There are some cases where you need to intimate the registration office of property transactions.
 This is specific to the state of Maharashtra.
-This will be applicable to those who take a Home Loan for purchase of property.
+This will be applicable to those who take a Home Loan for the purchase of a property.
 In this case, you will be mortgaging the “title deeds” to a lender.
 It is now obligatory that the state registration office is informed about all mortgage details within 30 days of a mortgage being executed.
 This is under the Registration (Maharashtra Amendment) Act, 2010.
-This act came into force on 1st April, 2013.
+This act came into force on 1st April 2013.
 This act is an amendment to the Indian Registration Act, 1908.
 The following process has to be followed:

 - a) If an agreement is signed between the Mortgagor and the Mortgagee, it has to be compulsorily registered.
 This is applicable in case of mortgages that are done by way of deposit of title deed.
 This is for those that have been done on 1st April 2013 and thereafter.
 The usual time limit for registration is four months from the date of execution.

 - b) In case the agreement is not signed, then the mortgagor has to file a notice of intimation.
-This intimation has to be filed within 30 days from mortgage.
+This intimation has to be filed within 30 days from the mortgage.

 - c) If the agreement has been signed and registered, then you needn’t file the intimation.